 Cardio after 50 is necessary for flexibility, burning calories, and building endurance.
 Flexibility exercises will help you remain agile by ensuring you can avoid injury and ensure a wide range of movement comfortably.

 The Centers for Disease Control and Prevention suggests that older adults should exercise for 150 minutes a week.
-Following this recommendation will help lower the risk of diabetes, cancer, and heart disease.
+Following this exercise routine recommendation will help lower the risk of diabetes, cancer, and heart disease.

 Functional training is ideal for older adults because there is a direct relationship between this type of exercise and everyday activities.

-Functional training not only has parallels with the movements occurring in general life, but it can also help prevent injury, help with recovery and improve athletic performance as well as make more efficient the day to day activities.
+Functional training not only has parallels with the a person’s movements occurring in general life, but it can also help prevent injury, help with recovery and improve athletic performance.
+The day to day activities will be a breeze..

 Benefits of Cardio After 50 for Men and Women